rasviitanen/verbose/README.md

 # verbose
-Decorator function for python, to print a number between each line of code.
+Decorator function for python, to print a number between each line of code and its output.

 Snippet:
 ```